-A. Yes, you may still use a clinician who is from your community; however, in order to do so, you must coordinate the training school through your regional Athletic Director and the Director of Training.
+A. Yes, you may still use a trainer who is from your community; however, in order to do so, you must coordinate the training through your regional Athletic Director and the Director of Health Programs.

-Q. Will the Regional offices still be scheduling training schools?
+Q. Will the Regional offices still be scheduling trainings?

-A. Yes, the Regional offices will continue to schedule training schools.
+A. Yes, the Regional offices will continue to schedule trainings.